Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 <type image="appx" metadata_path="/meta/data"/>

 The /meta/data path specifies a path that provides additional information required for the WSL-DistroLauncher.
-This component consists out of a Windows(exe) executable file and an AppxManifest.xml file which references other files like icons and resource configurations for the startup of the container under Windows.
+This component consists out of a Windows(exe) executable file and an AppxManifest.xml file that references other files, like icons and resource configurations for the startup of the container under Windows.

 Note